Blog Post

 Once you have a strong website and great contacts, ask directly for backlinks.

-Let’s get the internal parts of the website strong too now.
+Let’s get the website’s internal parts strong now, too.

-Here, I outline on-page SEO that you can do yourself.
+Here, I outline on-page optimisation that you can do yourself.

 Content

-If you’ve been reading about SEO for long enough you’ll have seen articles with titles like “Content is King” and it really is.
+If you’ve been learning about optimisation for long enough, you’ll have seen articles with titles like “Content is King”, and it really is.

-It can be embedded onto the website from external sources, such as a YouTube channel, but think about your NAP consistency and make sure the channel is aligned with your brand, so search engines know that this is your own content.
+It can be embedded on the website from external sources, such as a YouTube channel, but think about your NAP consistency and make sure the channel aligns with your brand, so search engines know this is your own content.

-Done well, all of these mediums will help your website to rank well.
+When used well, all of these media will help your website rank well.

 Content is search engine fodder.
 Consistently feed the machine, show your knowledge, your uniqueness and your passion.
 This will certainly help your SEO rank.

-The beauty is that the production of all this content for SEO means that you will have more to share on social media.
+The beauty is that producing all this content for SEO means you will have more to share on social media.

 Once you write a blog post, always share it to get it in front of your social media followers and achieve more hits whilst it’s fresh.